Kaiqb/experiment/training/Module 5/outline.md

 * What goes into user state?
 * What goes into conversation state?

+## Storage of state
+* When to save state
+  - persistence of user inputs.
+  - persistence of user info.

-## Storage - temporary and persistent
+## Types of storage - temporary and persistent
 * Temporary storage - we will use this for our labs.
   - memory storage, how to create it.
   - memory storage, when to use it.